nkh/ftl/config/ftl/man/ftl.md

 	other panes.

 	When using tags and multiple class tags are present, *ftl* will ask which class to use.

-	The number of tagged entries is displayed in the header
+The number of entries is displayed in the header.

 	Tag down «y»
 		Tag current entry in "normal" tag class and move one entry down